topher235/royal-grid/ideas.md

   - Gains points when no capture; loses points when capture

+- Increasing difficulty
+  - Chess timer: timer starts at 25s and capturing a piece adds 5s to the timer.
+Game over when time runs out.
+  - Spawning multiple pieces: After X moves, the spawner will start spawning 2 or 3 pieces at a time to clog up the board.
+  - Event system: random events, i.e. piece spawns, board shuffle, negative score multiplier
+  - Changing effect/piece spawn weights

 - Maps
   -  The usual 4x4 grid where positions [(1, 2), (2, 3), (3, 3)] are blacked out (no effects, no pieces, etc. can be placed there)